First of all.... Congratulations! We’re really happy for the new addition(s) to your family!

 - Hand over the projects you’re running and leave clear written documentation of who will be responsible for what in your absence.

-Maternity/Paternity/Adoption leave regulations differ widely between country and regions, and we’ll be happy to accommodate what’s common in your location, so please feel free to suggest to us what would work well for you in terms of structure and length for your parental leave.
+Maternity/Paternity/Adoption leave regulations differ widely between country and regions, and we’ll be happy to accommodate what’s common in your location where we can, so please feel free to start a discussion with us on what would work well for you in terms of structure and length for your parental leave.

 Given the remote nature of work, we’ve also found that for many new parents a ‘soft’ return after their parental leave period (i.e.working a few hours during the day for an initial adaptation period) seems to work well.
 If you’d like to have a gradual return in this way, that’s totally fine, please be sure to factor that into your handover notes and planning so your teammates are aware of your reduced availability when you return to work.